-Where students meet the requirements to progress from the first to second stage but have Fail outcomes as indicated in paragraph (c) above, the School Progression and Awards Board will condone these fails at the first attempt and offer students the opportunity to resit or resubmit the assessment for these courses only in the next academic year in line with provisions of Section 12: Part B (1b).
+Where students meet the requirements to progress from the first to second stage at the first attempt but have Fail outcomes as indicated in paragraph (c) above, the School Progression and Awards Board will condone these fails at the first attempt and offer students the opportunity to resit or resubmit the assessment for these modules only in the next academic year in line with provisions of Section 12: Part B (1b).
+Where students meet progression requirements at the second attempt, there will be no further opportunities to resit or resubmit the assessment unless the student has valid extenuating circumstances which impacted on their second attempt.

-- (5) In order to progress from the second to the third stage of a programme leading to the award of BA, BMus, BSc, BSc (Econ) or LLB, a student must meet the requirements in (a) and either (b) or (c) below: - (a) achieve a Stage Average, calculated to two decimal places, of 40.00% or above; - (b) pass, be allowed or be granted exemption from courses to the value of 240 credits from the first and second stage of study with passes in 90 credits at FHEQ Level 5; or - (c) pass, be allowed or be granted exemption from course units in the first and second stages of study to the value of between 210 and 225 credits with passes in 90 credits at FHEQ Level 5, and achieve a Fail outcome of at least 30% in the remaining credits over the first and second stages.
-Any courses designated as mandatory (non-condonable) in the programme specification must be passed with a mark of 40% or above.
+- (5) In order to progress from the second to the third stage of a course leading to the award of BA, BMus, BSc, BSc (Econ) or LLB, a student must meet the requirements in (a) and either (b) or (c) below: - (a) achieve a Stage Average, calculated to two decimal places, of 40.00% or above;

+- (b) pass, be allowed or be granted exemption from modules to the value of 240 credits from the first and second stage of study with passes in 90 credits at FHEQ Level 5; or - (c) pass, be allowed or be granted exemption from modules in the first and second stages of study to the value of between 210 and 225 credits with passes in 90 credits at FHEQ Level 5, and achieve a Fail outcome of at least 30% in the remaining credits over the first and second stages.
+Any modules designated as mandatory (non-condonable) in the course specification must be passed with a mark of 40% or above.

-Where students meet the requirements to progress from the second to the third stage as indicated in paragraph (c) above, the School Progression and Awards Board will condone any Fail outcomes at the second stage and offer students the opportunity to resit or resubmit the assessment for these courses only in the next academic year in line with provisions of Section 12: Part B (1b).
+Where students meet the requirements to progress from the second to the third stage as indicated in paragraph (c) above, the School Progression and Awards Board will condone any Fail outcomes at the second stage and offer students the opportunity to resit or resubmit the assessment for these modules only in the next academic year in line with provisions of Section 12: Part B (1b).
 Fails which have been condoned at the first stage cannot be redeemed at the final stage.